-Mathematics for the Biology Major or Pre-Med Student
+Mathematics for the Biological Sciences or Pre-Med Student

 A biologist or medical professional must be able to think mathematically (analyze graphs, interpret quantitative information, use clear logical patterns).
 An early decision to get a strong mathematical background, particularly in the core areas of calculus, probability and statistics, linear algebra (vectors, matrices, systems of equations), and computer programming, will multiply a student’s career options.

 Formal Requirements for the Biological Sciences Major